 Raw and unprocessed cocoa beans or cocoa powder made from raw cocoa beans which have NOT been treated with alkalis (in the Dutch chocolate process) are a true "healthy chocolate".
 These forms of chocolate will contain the most flavanols and are the healthiest chocolate you can get.

-The Xoçai X Power Squares are a dark chocolate made from cacao beans that are blanched, unfermented, sun-dried, non-roasted and cold-pressed, which means this cacao contains eight times the levels of the antioxidant epicatechins and catechins, and four times the levels of procyandins than cacao produced with standard processing.
+The Xoçai X Power Squares are a dark chocolate made from cacao beans that are blanched, unfermented, sun-dried, non-roasted and cold-pressed, which means this cocoa contains eight times the levels of the antioxidant epicatechins and catechins, and four times the levels of procyandins than cocoa produced with standard processing.

-Chocolate CANDY is still a sugar and fat filled junk food, not a health food!
+Chocolate CANDY is still a sugar-filled, fat-filled junk food - NOT a health food!

 If you look at the ingredient label on many chocolate candy products, you will likely see sugar listed as the first ingredient, which means the product contains more sugar than anything else - including the cocoa!
 It might be more truthful to call such unhealthy concoctions "chocolate flavored sugar".